Dog Poop Color - What's Good & What's Bad?

 The more curious of the pooches out there might be roaming your garbage can without you knowing or picking up bits off the street.
 So if you notice pieces of plastic, socks, rocks, or food wrapping, try to keep a closer eye on where they have access to, and restrict any access to things they may consume.

 You may find large clumps of hair gathered in their poo, due to over-grooming.
 Dogs might do this due to stress, boredom, seasonal allergies, or possibly skin issues.
 So, finding fur is an indicator of other potential health problems and you should speak to a vet.

 So, What Can I Do About Problematic Dog Poop?

 The best thing to do is to keep an eye on your dog’s consumption, and their bowel movements, on a regular basis.
 Having an occasional funky stinker isn’t something to worry about, but consistent problems in their nether regions could be cause for concern, and something a veterinarian will want to check.
 When you do take them to the vet, save time by bringing a stool sample if you can.

 Having a good diet and keeping hydrated is key to having well-working guts, which will keep their dog poop looking and feeling good.

-	To support their gut in the best way and prevent dodgy dog poops from occurring, why not try out a dog specific probiotic supplement?
+To support their gut in the best way and support healthy dog poops, why not try out a dog-specific probiotic supplement?

 If you source from a reputable pet brand, a good dog probiotic will aim to support optimum gut and gastrointestinal health.
-Canine gut health can affect their immune system, energy levels, and even organ function – so ensuring their digestive system is in tip top condition by way of using optimized natural probiotic supplements for dogs, will help ensure they live a healthy, happy, and active life.
+Canine gut health can affect their immune system, energy levels, and even organ function – so ensuring their digestive system is in tip-top condition by way of using optimized natural probiotic supplements for dogs, can help ensure they live a healthy, happy, and active life.